ciconig/Credit-Monitor/README.md

 # Credit-Monitor
-Webscraping for bank regulatory information
+Webscrapping financial data for Chilean banks

 In this project, the objective is to automatizate a process that consist in download data from a source with financial information, monthly.